VitoDrofenik/Studentska-prehrana-Discord-bot-/README.md

 ### Discord bot

 ## Invite
-Mojo instanco bota lahko povabite na svoj discord strežnik s klikom na [povezavo](https://bit.ly/2XaFvFn).
+Bota lahko povabite na svoj discord strežnik s klikom na [povezavo](https://bit.ly/2XaFvFn).

 ## Setup
 Before usage, a new Discord application has to be created, as shown in the [instructions](http://discordpy.readthedocs.io/en/latest/discord.html), where the private key is aquired.
 The key is used when running the application for authentication.
-It has to be placed into a file next to the bot file, or directly in the client.run command.
+It has to be placed into a folder next to the bot file, or directly in the client.run command.

 ## Usage
-The bot has 3 commands:
+The bot has 4 commands:
 * !pomoc
     usage: `!pomoc`
     the bot sends the help message